iheartradio/play-swagger/README.md

 lazy val root = (project in file(".")).enablePlugins(PlayScala, SwaggerPlugin) //enable plugin
 ```

-Add domain package names for play-swagger to auto generate swagger definitions for domain classes mentioned in your routes
+Also in build.sht add domain package names for play-swagger to auto generate swagger definitions for domain classes mentioned in your routes
 ```Scala
 swaggerDomainNameSpaces := Seq("models")
 ```

 This plugin adds a sbt task `swagger`, with which you can generate the `swagger.json` for testing purpose.

-This plugin will generate the `swagger.json` in the packaged `public` folder for you on `sbt package`, which will make it available under path `assets/swagger.json`.
+This plugin will generate the `swagger.json`and make it available under path `assets/swagger.json` on `sbt package` and `sbt run`.

 #### Step 2